-As of July 5, 2006, we had 28,545,930 shares of common stock outstanding.
+As of August 11, 2006, we had 28,576,116 shares of common stock outstanding.
 The holders of our common stock are entitled to one vote for each share on all matters voted on by stockholders.
 The holders of our common stock do not have cumulative voting rights, which mean that holders of more than one-half of the shares voting for the election of directors can elect all of the directors then being elected.
 Subject to the preferences of any of our outstanding preferred stock, the holders of our common stock are entitled to a proportional distribution of any dividends that may be declared by the board of directors.
 In the event of our liquidation or dissolution, the holders of our common stock are entitled to share equally in all assets remaining after payment of liabilities and any payments due to holders of any outstanding shares of our preferred stock.
-The outstanding shares of our common stock are fully paid and nonassessable.
-The rights, preferences and privileges of holders of our common stock are subject to, and may be adversely affected by, the rights of the holders of shares of any of our outstanding preferred stock.
+The outstanding shares of our common stock are subject to, and may be adversely affected by, the rights of the holders of shares of any of our outstanding preferred stock.